Robin Frijns: Formula E career

+Andretti Autosport (2015—2017)

 2015–16 season

 On 24 August 2015, it was announced that Frijns would partner fellow former Sauber test driver Simona de Silvestro at Andretti for the 2015–16 Formula E season.
 He came 10th in his first race and scored a podium in Putrajaya.
 Frijns finished in the points in the following two races making him the first Formula E rookie to finish his first four races in the top 10.
 After four races, Frijns had scored all of Andretti's points tally of 21.
 He finished 12th in the standings.

 2016–17 season

 Frijns was retained by Andretti for the 2016-17 Formula E season and partnered Antonio Felix da Costa.